kendo-labs/kendo-bootstrapper/kendosrc/docs/api/web/grid.md

 ### toolbar.template `String|Function`

-The [template](/api/framework/kendo#methods-template) which is used to render the command.
+The [template](/api/framework/kendo#methods-template) which renders the command.
 Be default renders a button.

 #### Example - set the template as a function